cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/permissions-groups.md

 ## Unsafe permissions

+{{<alert alert-type="danger">}}
-{{<alert alert-type="danger">}}Do not set open permissions on files or directories.
-By "open" we mean where data are writable by the "other" group, for example:
+Do not set "world-writable" permissions on files or directories, for example:

-`-rw-rw-rw-` **<< DON'T DO THIS!!**<br>
+`-rw-rw-rw-` for a file, or **<< DON'T USE THESE!!**
-`drwxrwxrwx` **<< OR THIS!!**
+`drwxrwxrwx` for a directory. **<< DON'T USE THESE!!**

-This would mean that any user with access to the same file system could modify or delete your data: this is a security risk.

-We provide a UNIX a group corresponding to each group workspace, which all members of that GWS belong to: this enables sharing within the group if you set permissions appropriately using the advice in this guide.
+We provide a UNIX a group corresponding to each group workspace, usually named `gws_<name>` which all members of that GWS belong to: this enables sharing within the group if you set permissions appropriately using that group.
+This may include group-writable permissions where appropriate, for example:

+`-rw-rw-r--` for a file
+`drwxrwxr-x` for a directory

 If you are unsure about setting permissions, please ask the helpdesk.

 **Where we (JASMIN administrators) encounter unsafe permissions on JASMIN, we may take action to revert permissions to a safe state.**